 I know that, for some, Delhi can be a nightmare.
-You see all these pretty pictures in the brochure, which is why you wanted to visit, but instead you land off the plane and jump into the manic, crazy, hot, dirty and loud capital of India!
+You see all these pretty pictures in the brochure, which is why you wanted to visit.
+But, instead, you land off the plane and jump into the manic, crazy, hot, dirty, and loud capital of India!

-Outside of Delhi, is where your real Indian adventures will begin with places like the Taj Mahal in Agra, Jaipur in Rajasthan or even Varanasi by the river Ganges but I would encourage you to spend at least a day in Delhi to ‘acclimatise’.
+Outside of Delhi, is where your real Indian adventures will begin with places like the Taj Mahal in Agra, Jaipur in Rajasthan, or even Varanasi by the river Ganges but I would encourage you to spend at least a day in Delhi to ‘acclimatise’.
 Even if it’s just to get used to the smells.

 I find my eyes can’t stop looking around at the crazy traffic, seeing what the street food vendors are selling, admiring the vibrant colours of the market places and the life that runs through the veins of this awesome city.

 It’s kind of like marmite, you either love it or you hate it!
 Here’s how to spend 24 hours in Delhi.

-Personally, I would suggest to hire a taxi or a Tuk-Tuk for a full day tour.
-That way, it’s easy to hop in and out at the different attractions.
+Personally, I would suggest hiring a taxi or a Tuk-Tuk for a full-day tour.
+That way, it’s easy to hop in and out of the different attractions.

 I love working out train lines and Delhi’s is quite easy once you master it.
 The metro is a fast and cheap option that gets you around the city quickly.

 It does get extremely crowded and so you have to be a little forceful to get out at the right stop.

 India Gate & Rajpath

-Built to commemorate the lost lives of soldiers in the First World War, it has a eternal flame which is always lit underneath.
+Built to commemorate the lost lives of soldiers in the First World War, it has an eternal flame that is always lit underneath.

 It’s one of my favourite places to visit in the day or evening as it’s free and has a peaceful family vibe.
-The only downside being all the hawkers who seem to ask to take my photo constantly when I’m blatantly holding a DSLR camera!
+The only downside is all the hawkers who seem to ask to take my photo constantly when I’m blatantly holding a DSLR camera!

-It’s always super busy in the afternoon, so if you did want to beat the crowds or take pictures without many people in it you should start off early in the morning.
+It’s always super busy in the afternoon, so if you did want to beat the crowds or take pictures without any people in it you should start off early in the morning.

 It’s always been somewhere I would have liked to have a picnic as there is a nice grass area around it, but I haven’t yet had the chance (and the weather is always too hot!).
-Maybe in the winter I’ll have more luck.
+Maybe in the winter, I’ll have more luck.

 If you did want to get some tacky souvenir pictures, there are always guys selling them near the gate.
 You should pay no more than 50 rupees per photo.